MitchellTesla/jormungandr-romio/README.md

 #  Full-Node ~ Jörmungandr   Æxperimental
-Do NOT use!.....this is an experimental fork and build-test (WIP)
+Do NOT use!
+Reference the original repository to fork or clone.....this is an experimental fork and build-test (WIP)

 Jörmungandr is an aspiring node implementation, written in rust, with the initial aim to support the Ouroboros type of consensus protocol.